overvale/Textplay/README.md

 Textplay
 ========

-Textplay is a simple ruby-script (one file, no dependancies) that converts screenplays written in Fountain formatted plain-text to a variety of useful formats: HTML, FDX (Final Draft), or PDF (with PrinceXML).
+Textplay is a simple ruby-script (one file, no dependancies) that converts screenplays written in Fountain formatted plain-text to a variety of useful formats: HTML, FDX (Final Draft), or PDF ([PrinceXML][prince] required).

-Textplay has been tested against fountain documents rigorously but it is not perfect, if you encounter a problem please let me know: [@olivertaylor](http://twitter.com/olivertaylor).
+Textplay has been rigorously tested against fountain documents, but it is not perfect, if you encounter a problem please let me know: [@olivertaylor][tw].

 ## Command-line interface